jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture.md

 - _Q: Do all the armed forces employing ICME?_
 - **A: The US.
 Air Force is the furthest adopter and uses much FEA.
 Navy and NASA are resistant.**

 ## [Lesson 19: Multi-Stage Fatigue (MSF)](engr-743-001-damage-and-fracture/lesson-19-multi-stage-fatigue-msf.md)

 ## [Lesson 20: Fatigue General Concepts](engr-743-001-damage-and-fracture/lesson-20-fatigue-general-concepts.md)

 ## [Lesson 21: More Fatigue](engr-743-001-damage-and-fracture/lesson-21-more-fatigue.md)

 ## [Lesson 22: Even More Fatigue](engr-743-001-damage-and-fracture/lesson-22-even-more-fatigue.md)

 ## [Lesson 24: Failure of Engineering Materials](engr-743-001-damage-and-fracture/lesson-24-failure-of-engineering-materials.md)

+## Comments for Final Projects
+- Connecting Rod:
+  - Ready to do destructive testing.
+  - Need to redo EDS scan in #SEM, because not Beryllium.
+  - Confident #failure is #fatigue.
+- Pliers
+  - Analytical is going.
+    - >Add assumptions to simplify analytical. <cite> #Mark-F-Horstemeyer
+  - CAD model is difficult to lead into #FEA, because of geometry.
+  - Not sure what material it is.
+    - Before #SEM, optical scale might reveal pores if cast metal.
+    - Could be carburized surface.
+- Write the report as a journal article.
+  - Journal article is for reference.
+  - And the [12 steps](engr-743-001-damage-and-fracture/12-steps-to-forensic-materials-engineering.md) are important.

 ## Quiz 3 Recap
 1. False: Theoretical strength from the electron count and lattice structure, which is different for each material; therefore, the theoretical is greater than the real strength, but different for each material.
-2. Only for brittle materials and elastic behaviors.
+2. Only for #brittle materials and elastic behaviors.
 3. It depends on your definition; $\therefore$, ask what their definition is or give them.
 So define it each time this is discussed.
    1. Relationship of the $a$ and $b$.
    2. Not always clear, so define it.
-4. Crack-tip blunting?
+4. #crack-tip-blunting?
    1. Being sharp is a pre-condition, but does it cause it?
    2. Traction force outside the body matches internal forces in the direction of applied loading.
 Lack of extrinsic forces.
    3. (D), but any of them could be acceptable with declared logic.

 _Oral or written final exam?
 Decide this later._

-7. Failure mode?
+7. #failure-mode?
    1. #crazing with #fatigue in polymer.
    2. asdf
-   3. Mode-mixing.
+   3. #mode-mixing
 8. Use yielding.
 9. Any of them could be acceptable with presented logic.
 10. Crack length, $a = 5 mm$.

 ## [High-Rate Events](engr-743-001-damage-and-fracture/high-rate-events.md)

 ## [Atomistic Simulations](engr-743-001-damage-and-fracture/atomistic-simulations.md)

 ## [Lesson 27: Failure of Engineering Materials - High Rate Phenomena](engr-743-001-damage-and-fracture/lesson-27-failure-of-engineering-materials-high-rate-phenomena.md)

 ## [Lesson 29: Corrosion Failures](engr-743-001-damage-and-fracture/lesson-29-corrosion-failures.md)

 ## [Lesson 29: High-Temperature Corrosion](engr-743-001-damage-and-fracture/lesson-29-high-temperature-corrosion.md)

 ## [Lesson 31: Elevated Temperature Failures: Creep](engr-743-001-damage-and-fracture/lesson-31-elevated-temperature-failures-creep.md)

 ## Final Presentations
 ### Rod Specimen Notes
-MFH thinks we have a paper.
+#Mark-F-Horstemeyer thinks we have a paper.

 #### Chronology
 - have backup ideas for the order of failure events.